bryanmax9/Object_Oriented_Python_Projects/README.md

 check the bottom and right edges of the rectangle (which means you’ll have to account for the width and height of the rectangle).

+....... <h1>The continuing Labs, they contain a pdf with the detailed information</h1>